hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The digital Scent Technology market growth by region in North America and the Caribbean are estimated to account for large share during the forecast period between the
 2017 and 2023.
 Increase in healthcare expenditure in the region has propelled the importance on enhancing patient care, diagnosis, and treatment processes.
-The integration of digital scent technology and e-nose can offer innovative solutions, particular in healthcare facilities.
+The integration of digital scent technology and e-nose can offer innovative solutions, particular in healthcare facilities. see.wikipedia.org

 The substantial increase in medicine and medicaaid spending further underscores in government's commitment to healthcare, providing opportunities for technologly adoption.
 The Bio-sensing is one of the applications that is being used extensively in the healthcare industry.
 Biosensors are mainly used in the healthcare industry to recognize and track the psychological processes inside the body.
-It is used for the critical secondary and tertiary analysis of the physiological mechanisms.
+It is used for the critical secondary and tertiary analysis of the physiological mechanisms. see Viswadhara Meenakshi V.J.
+Sowmya.
+K. Ester: Experiencing Smell through electronic reality "consumer electronic"

 CONCLUSION